fermisurfaces/IFermi/paper.md

 In addition to the Python library, IFermi includes several command-line tools that can perform common tasks such as calculating Fermi surface dimensionality and Fermi velocities.
 IFermi uses the pymatgen [@pymatgen] library for parsing calculation inputs and therefore supports all electronic structure codes supported therein.
-At the time of writing this includes Vienna *ab initio* Simulation Package (VASP), ABINIT, and CP2K.
+At the time of writing this comprises Vienna *ab initio* Simulation Package (VASP), ABINIT, and CP2K.
 IFermi also relies on several open source packages, such as BoltzTraP2 [@boltztrap2] for Fourier interpolation, trimesh [@trimesh] for processing triangular meshes, and scikit-image [@scikitimage]